kenthejr/dids-memo-fields/hip-55.md

 - Link a Hedera entity to an external service, for instance a DID on an HTS token could represent the KYC provider that administers the KYC flag on user accounts
 - Link a Hedera entity to a different public key than of the owner/admin – enabling off-ledger authenticated interactions between that owner and other parties (without reusing Hedera keys)
 - Link two different Hedera entities, for instance an HCS topic and a corresponding HTS token
-- Link a Hedera entity to appropriate certifications about the actors that own or mange that entity, for instance, the renewable energy certifications (using the Verifiable Credentials [2] standard) of an inverter as validated by a 3rd party
+- Link a Hedera entity to appropriate certifications about the actors that own or manage that entity, for instance, the renewable energy certifications (using the Verifiable Credentials [2] standard) of an inverter as validated by a 3rd party

 ## Specification

+### Terminology

+- Hedera state entity
+- State entity admin/controller
+- DID
+- DID Controller
+- DID Document
+- Verifiable Credential
+- Verifiable Credential Subject
+- Verifier
+- Issuer

-### Syntax
+### DID Size

-A DID complying with the Hedera DID method is composed of the following parameters separate by a ':'
+A DID complying with the Hedera DID method is composed of the following parameters separated by a ':'

  - the string 'did:hedera'
  - a Hedera network identifier, e.g. 'mainnet'